donatj/Boomerang.work/index.md

 	- Numeric Range Validations
 	- Iterative Validations

-### Features In The Works
+### Features Possibly In The Works

-- JSON Schema Validation
 - XML Validation

 ## Does Boomerang*!* replace unit testing?

 *No*, not at all.
-It is meant to be used in **conjunction** with a proper unit test suite for an enhanced test sweep.
+Boomerang*!* is for what is known as "end to end" or E2E testing.
+A final sanity test of youre response.
+It is intended to be used in **conjunction** with a other unit test suites for an full test sweep.

 ## What does a simple test look like?